keithcurtis1/Rest-and-Recovery/README.md

 Finally, the following special cases exist.
 Class Resources that have any of the following names are recognized and handled appropriately:

 ### These are recovered on a Short or Long Rest:
-- Invocations
+- Spell Slots, Warlock Spell Slots
 - Channel Divinity
 - Wild Shape
 - Superiority Dice
-- Ki Points
+- Ki Points, Ki

  ### These are recovered on a Long Rest.
 - Rages